 - In Dragon Age: Origins, Morrigan grows intensely fearful of her strengthening feelings for the Warden, and repeatedly begs him to end their relationship to stop future suffering.
 At one point, Leliana expresses certainty that Morrigan must be happy to be in love: her response is the page quote.
 Only at the very end of the game will she relent and fully accept the Warden's feelings while admitting her own.

-- Inverted in Witch Hunt, where the Warden has travelled across Ferelden in their attempts to find her again, leading Morrigan to note the ironic role-reversal between them.
+- Inverted in Witch Hunt, where the Warden has traveled across Ferelden in their attempts to find her again, leading Morrigan to note the ironic role-reversal between them.

 - Also, a romanced Zevran will eventually grow uncomfortable with how strongly he feels about the Warden, even refusing to sleep with him/her at one point because he realizes he is in love and everything he's ever been taught tells him this is wrong.
 In addition, Wynne will warn any warden in any relationship that Love Is A Weakness, asking them what they would do if it came to a choice between saving the world and saving their love.
 She does, however, eventually change her mind and apologize if the love interest's relationship reaches love, even one with Morrigan of all people.